-Electric Make can emulate different make variants: GNU Make (gmake), gmake in a Cygwin environment, and Microsoft NMAKE (nmake).

-By default, the --emake-emulation=<mode> is set to gmake, which supports of a subset of GNU Make 3.81 (see Unsupported GNU Make Options and Features).
+Electric Make can emulate different make variants: GNU Make (gmake), gmake in a Cygwin environment, Microsoft NMAKE (nmake), and Symbian.
+It can also emulate Ninja.
+By default, --emake-emulation=<mode> is set to gmake, which supports a subset of GNU Make 3.81 (see Unsupported GNU Make Options and Features).